 Strategic alliances are temporary, lateral forms of collaboration between organizations.
 They are temporary because the alliance typically has a finite life (after which it may or may not be renewed).
 It is lateral because neither partner has final authority over the other (unlike in an acquisition, when the acquirer managers effectively have authority over the target firm employees after the deal is completed).
 Alliances lie between simple arms-length market relationships and a merger or acquisition.
 Unlike in M&A’s, in alliances the involved parties remain legally independent and both sides know that the relationship is not necessarily permanent.
 Unlike in simple market relationships, in alliances intensive collaboration between partners is essential, and a contract alone does not suffice.
 Something additional is needed in the form of organizational linkages between partners, which may be based on prior or expected interactions between the partners, or equity stakes of one (or both) in the other.
 The term “alliance” thus covers a wide spectrum of non-equity and equity based relationships (including joint ventures), as shown in Figure 13.1.
-This chapter covers general principles that apply to all of them.
+This section covers general principles that apply to all of them.

 Figure 13.1: A continuum of governance forms

 There are several stages in the process of setting up an alliance involving several people from within and outside the partner firms (see Figure 13.2).
-Much of the strategic thinking on diversification described in chapters 4, 5, and 6 must be completed before and overlaps partly with step 1 (partner selection) of the alliance process.
-In the remainder of the chapter we assume that this thinking has been done, i.e. there’s an understanding of the potential synergies (Chapter 2) and transaction costs (Chapter 3), and an alliance is deemed a superior alternative to M&A or organic growth (Chapters 4-6).
+Much of the strategic thinking on diversification described in sections 4, 5, and 6 must be completed before and overlaps partly with step 1 (partner selection) of the alliance process.
+In the remainder of the section we assume that this thinking has been done, i.e. there’s an understanding of the potential synergies (Section 2) and transaction costs (Section 3), and an alliance is deemed a superior alternative to M&A or organic growth (Sections 4-6).

 Figure 13.2: Stages and stakeholders in an alliance process